Tutorial 3 - Perception & Machine Learning

 The Objective in the next section feeds SAM3 both a text prompt and an image exemplar at the same time.
 The two prompts reinforce each other and produce more reliable masks than either alone.

 The Pick All Pill Bottles Objective is the headline example of perception-driven manipulation in lab_sim.
-It scales the same SAM3 + ICP pattern you just built up into a full pick-and-place loop:
+It scales the same SAM3 + ICP pattern from Pick 1 Pill Bottle with SAM3 into a full pick-and-place loop:

 - SAM3 segmentation with both an image exemplar and a text prompt for higher-quality masks.